iamAkolab/Udacity_JavaDev_Nanodegree/part2_spring_boot_basic/lesson2/programming_for_the_web_in_java.md

 ## Abstratction: Spring Boot
 * Embedded App Server
-* * Implementation can  be reeplaced
+* Implementation can  be reeplaced
 * Apache Tomcat by Default( we also have Glassfish, Netty, WldFly)
+* Design Feature First, Choose Tools Second